 - 18.4 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
 We understand that it causes the victim distress and humiliation.
-Staff recognise that 'Upskirting' is a criminal offence under the Voyeurism (Offences) Act 2019 and must promptly report any such incidence to the Head, DSL or most senior member of staff. - 18.5 Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2022 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
-Departmental advice What to Do if You Are Worried a Child is Being Abused Advice for Practitioners provides more information on understanding and identifying abuse and neglect. - 18.6 Stowe realises it is important to note that children may not find it easy to tell staff about their abuse verbally.
+Colleagues recognise that 'Upskirting' is a criminal offence under the Voyeurism (Offences) Act 2019 and must promptly report any such incidence to the Head, DSL or most senior colleague. - 18.5 Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2023 to ensure that all colleagues have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+Departmental advice What to Do if You Are Worried a Child is Being Abused Advice for Practitioners provides more information on understanding and identifying abuse and neglect. - 18.6 Stowe realises it is important to note that children may not find it easy to tell colleagues about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report.
-For example, a friend may make a report or a member of school or college staff may overhear a conversation that suggests a child has been harmed. - 18.7 As part of Child on Child abuse: managing Harmful Sexual Behaviour and helping to work out how harmful the sexual behaviour is, Stowe School will use the Hackett Continuum of children and young people's sexual behaviours (Hackett, 2010).
-Although some sexual behaviour between pupils would fall into the 'Normal' it clear within the school rules that no pupils should engage in any acts of a sexual nature on the school premises.
+For example, a friend may make a report or a colleague may overhear a conversation that suggests a child has been harmed. - As part of Child on Child abuse: managing Harmful Sexual Behaviour and helping to work out how harmful the sexual behaviour is, Stowe School will use the Hackett Continuum of children and young people's sexual behaviours (Hackett, 2010).
+Although some sexual behaviour between pupils would fall into the 'Normal' it is clear within the school rules that no pupils should engage in any acts of a sexual nature on the school premises.